Birth Control and Sexual Health

 - External condoms

-If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and need a refill OR if you want to re-start a birth control method you had previously been satisfied with, then make a Birth Control Refill appointment online via myHealth.
-Due to COVID precaution, please instead CALL the health center at 415-338-1251.
+If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and you need a refill OR if you want to re-start one of these methods, then make a Birth Control Refill appointment online via myHealth.
+Due to COVID precautions, please instead CALL the health center at 415-338-1251.

 Please check if you have any remaining refills at the Student Health Service Pharmacy.